vijaybioinfo/DICE_Lung/GWAS/GWAS_Associations/README.md

 Contact
 --------------
-Please email to jrocha@lji.org for any questions.
+Please email jrocha@lji.org for any questions.